Welcome to the POST SCD Research Study

 Through collaboration with the San Francisco Office of the Chief Medical Examiner, we aim to better understand the causes of Sudden Cardiac Death (SCD) so we can prevent future cases

-POST SCD Team at AHA
+POST SCD Team at HRS

 Traditional Definitions of Sudden Cardiac Death have Limited Accuracy